 We offer a number of ways to view the Commencement procession and ceremony from Ithaca and elsewhere.

-Commencement will be livestreamed, rain or shine, at http://cornell.edu/video (link will be posted that day) starting 10:00am EST. This is a great option for family and friends who are unable to travel to Ithaca but want to cheer on the graduate and join the celebration.
+Commencement will be livestreamed, rain or shine, at http://cornell.edu/video starting at 10:00am EST. This is a great option for family and friends who are unable to travel to Ithaca but want to cheer on the graduate and join the celebration.
 Watch the live broadcast 10am-noon or the archived broadcast at a later time.

 A professionally produced 2-hour DVD of the Commencement procession and ceremony is available for purchase through The Cornell Store.